Working Holiday Visas for Japan: Everything You Need to Know

-In most cases, it takes about seven days for a Japanese working holiday visa to be processed and returned.
+In most cases, it takes about seven days for a visa to be processed and returned.
 But, it some instances it may take longer, so make sure you allow plenty of time when applying.

-In general, you can't apply for a Japanese working holiday visa more than 90 days out from travelling to Japan.
-But if you need to apply earlier than that, just get in touch with your local Japan embassy to arrange an earlier appointment.
+In general, you can't apply for a visa more than 90 days out from travelling to Japan.
+But if you need to apply earlier than that, just get in touch with your local Japan embassy to arrange an appointment.

 Here are three handy tips that will help make the process of applying for a visa run smoothly

 - Don't forget; your passport will need to valid during your stay in Japan.
 Make sure you check the expiration date before applying for your visa.

 - Plan as far in advance if you can.
 Even if you’re not looking to join an EA course until next winter, we recommend you reserve your spot now so you don't miss any key dates or early booking discounts.